 Our urban forest comprises all trees, shrubs and other vegetation within the City of Vancouver.
 Along with the Columbia River, trees are one of Vancouver's most prominent natural features.
-Vancouver's trees are not merely beautiful; the urban forest is critical to the healthful functioning of the city and greatly improves the quality of life for all residents.
+Vancouver's trees are not merely beautiful; the urban forest is critical to the healthy functioning of the city and greatly improves the quality of life for all community members.

-Urban trees are "green infrastructure" and provide significant environmental, social and economic benefits.
+Urban trees are green infrastructure and provide significant environmental, social, economic and human health benefits.
 By capturing stormwater, trees help prevent flooding, reduce pollution from runoff, minimize erosion and promote groundwater recharge (Soak Up the Rain.).
 Urban trees filter airborne pollutants, including particles such as dust and soot, and gases, such as ozone and nitrogen oxides.
-Trees also produce oxygen and store vast amounts of carbon dioxide (Nowak, et al.).
+Trees produce oxygen and store vast amounts of carbon dioxide (Nowak, et al.).
 By shading, cooling and blocking wind, trees reduce heating and cooling energy use up to 25 percent (Heat Island Effect.).
 In neighborhoods, trees promote stronger social ties, encourage more outdoor activity, decrease crime and violence and increase community pride (Wolf.).
-Property values are shown to be 10 to 20 percent higher for houses with large, well-maintained trees (Trees in the City.).
+Property values are shown to be up to 10 percent higher for houses with large, well-maintained trees (Trees in the City.).
 These benefits translate directly into increased real estate values.
-Additional research suggests that urban trees also have significant economic benefits for communities, such as positively influencing consumer shopping behavior in business districts and promoting economic development (Wolf.).
+Additional research shows that urban trees also have significant economic benefits for communities and promoting economic development (Wolf.).

-However, a healthy urban forest doesn't just happen by itself.
-A healthy urban forest requires thoughtful planning and ongoing maintenance through all sectors, including involvement from citizens as well as development and business communities.
+A healthy urban forest doesn't just happen by itself.
+A healthy urban forest requires thoughtful planning and ongoing maintenance through all sectors, including involvement from community members as well as development and business communities.
 With less than 20 percent tree canopy coverage, Vancouver is not realizing the maximum of potential urban forest benefits.
-Vancouver's Urban Forestry program works to optimize and grow these benefits by preserving and enhancing tree canopy while engaging the community in stewardship.
-This document outlines Urban Forestry program activities for 2021-22.
+Vancouver's Urban Forestry program works to optimize and grow these benefits by preserving and enhancing tree canopy equitably while engaging the community in stewardship.
+This document outlines Urban Forestry program activities for 2023-24.